corps01/corps01/README.md

 # Hello, I'm Omar Corpus! 👋

 Welcome to my GitHub profile!
-I'm a passionate front-end developer with a love for creating beautiful and intuitive user interfaces.
+I'm a passionate web developer with a love for creating beautiful and intuitive user interfaces.
 I believe in the power of combining creativity and technology to deliver exceptional digital experiences.

 ## About Me